uDALES/u-dales/docs/udales-example-simulations.md

 #### Constant thermal flux boundary conditions for temperature

-The temperature is determined by a constant thermal flux from the roads, building roofs and the top of the domain:
+The temperature is determined by a constant thermal flux from the roads, building roofs and the top of the domain (`iwalltemp = 1` by default):

 ```fortran
 &BC